GERALD F. DIERMAN, Administrator

 Statutory authority – CGS Sections 27-138 - 27-140

 Capital outlay - 0

-Organizational structure – Administrator 1, Assistant Administrator 1, Fiscal Administrative Officer 1, Veterans Aid Investigator 4, Secretary II 1, Secretary l 2, Office Assistant 1, Financial Clerk 1, Clerk Typist 0.
+Administrator 1, Assistant Administrator 1, Fiscal Administrative Officer 1, Veterans Aid Investigator 5, Secretary II 1, Secretary l 2, Office Assistant 1, Financial Clerk 1.

-On June 30, 2003, the Soldiers', Sailors' and Marines' Fund completed its 84th year of providing assistance to needy Connecticut war veterans and their dependents.
-Total award payments this year amounted to $1,843,527.
-This is an increase of $13,591 over the previous years awards.
+On June 30, 2004, the Soldiers’, Sailors’ and Marines’ Fund completed its 85th year of providing assistance to needy Connecticut war veterans and their dependents.
+Total award payments this year amounted to $1,825,254.
+This is a decrease of $18,273 over the previous years awards.

 The earnings of the Trust fund are the only funds available to carry out the stated purposes of Section 27-140, and this necessarily imposes limitations as to the sum and scope of aid.
 Approved aid is in set amounts over temporary periods, within approved standards, as is reasonably necessary to permit the applicant, the local community, or state or federal agencies to provide or develop resources necessary to address the full extent of the need.

 Policy, procedures and standards of eligibility are adopted by the State Fund Commission and the Trustee of the Fund.
 These regulations are provided to every town and city clerk and are also provided to local Fund Representatives throughout the state.